HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

     frequency, this is too limited.
 This is where ssx/ssy/sst come in!

     ssx/ssy/sst allow you to specify sigma as a function of horizontal (ssx), vertical (ssy), and temporal (sst) frequency only.
-The syntax is exactly the same as that of sstring.
+The syntax is exactly the same as that of slocation.
 To get the final sigma value for a frequency location, the three separate values (one for each dimension) are computed and then multiplied together.
-As with sstring the sigma values are first raised to the 1/#_dimensions power before performing linear interpolation and multiplying.
-If you don't specify all three strings, then a flat function equal to the 'sigma' parameter is used for the missing dimensions.
-For dimensions of size one (the spatial dimenions if sbsize=1 or the temporal dimension for tbsize=1) the corresponding string is ignored.
+As with slocation the sigma values are first raised to the 1/#_dimensions power before performing linear interpolation and multiplying.
+If you don't specify all three dimensions, then a flat function equal to the 'sigma' parameter is used for the missing dimensions.
+For dimensions of size one (the spatial dimenions if sbsize=1 or the temporal dimension for tbsize=1) the corresponding value is ignored.

     For example:

-        ssx="0.0:1.0 1.0:10.0",ssy="0.0:1.0 1.0:10.0",sst="0.0:1.0 1.0:10.0"
+        ssx=[0.0,1.0, 1.0,10.0],ssy=[0.0,1.0, 1.0,10.0],sst=[0.0,1.0, 1.0,10.0]

     will give the same result as

-        sstring="0.0:1.0 1.0:10.0"
+        slocation=[0.0,1.0, 1.0,10.0]

     Or if you want to ramp sigma based on temporal frequency:

-        sigma=10.0,sst="0.0:1.0 1.0:10.0"
+        sigma=10.0,sst=[0.0,1.0, 1.0,10.0]

         This will use 10.0 for the horizontal/vertical dimensions, and ramp sigma from 1.0 to 10.0 in the temporal dimension.

-    If 'sstring' is specified, it takes precedence over ssx/ssy/sst.
+    If 'slocation' is specified, it takes precedence over ssx/ssy/sst.

+ssystem -

+    There are two methods for computing sigma values for a given frequency bin based on slocation. ssystem=0 computes the normalized frequency location of each dimension (horizontal,vertical,temporal), interpolates sigma for each of those dimensions, and then multiples the individual sigmas to obtain the final sigma value.
+So that everything scales correctly, all sigma values entered in slocation are first raised to the 1/#_dimensions power before performing linear interpolation and multiplying. ssystem=1 (based on fft3dfilter's system) works by computing a single location from the seperate dimension locations (x,y,z) as:

+        new = sqrt((x*x+y*y+z*z)/3.0)

+    sigma is then interpolated to this location.
+By default the first system is used.
+    Has no effect when slocation is not used.

 planes -